binjr/binjr/README.md

 _binjr_ is Java application, built on top of JavaFX, and requires a Java Runtime Environment version 1.8 with JavaFX version 8u40 or later.

-Using the latest available version is highly recommended, as JavaFX is still an area where bug fixes and performance improvements are routinely provided with each new version.

 The latest release can be found [here](https://github.com/fthevenet/binjr/releases/latest), and is available in different forms:
 * _As a JAR_

   All dependencies are packaged inside a single, executable JAR file; to start the application simply run `java -jar binjr.jar` (or double-click the jar file, provided your environment is configured adequately).

-  You must have a compatible version of the Java Runtime Environment (see below) installed on your computer for this to work.
+  You must have a copy of a Java Runtime Environment version 1.8 installed on your computer for this to work.

 * _As a native application bundle_